-Patients (Discharges from an Inpatient Facility to Home/Self Care or Any Other Site of Care) Inpatient Facility to Home/Self Care or Any Other Site of Care) Steward American Medical Association - Physician Consortium for Performance Improvement American Medical Association - Physician Consortium for Performance Improvement Description Percentage of patients, regardless of age, discharged from an inpatient facility (eg, hospital inpatient or observation, skilled nursing facility, or rehabilitation facility) to home or any other site of care, or their caregiver(s), who received a transition record (and with whom a review of all included information was documented) at the time of discharge including, at a minimum, all of the specified elements Percentage of patients, regardless of age, discharged from an inpatient facility (eg, hospital inpatient or observation, skilled nursing facility, or rehabilitation facility) to home or any other site of care for whom a transition record was transmitted to the facility or primary physician or other health care professional designated for follow-up care within 24 hours of discharge Туре Process Process Data Source Administrative claims, Electronic Clinical Data : Electronic Health Record, Paper Records See attached data collection tool.
-Attachment 0647_AMA PCPI_CARETRANS TransitionRecordINPT_DataCollectionTool.pdf Administrative claims, Electronic Clinical Data : Electronic Health Record, Paper Records See attached data collection tool.
-Attachment 0648_AMA PCPI_CARETRANS TimelyTransmissionTransitionRecord_DataCollectionTool.pdf Level Facility, Integrated Delivery System Facility, Integrated Delivery System Setting Ambulatory Care : Ambulatory Surgery Center (ASC), Hospital/Acute Care Facility, Post Acute/Long Term Care Facility : Nursing Home/Skilled Nursing Facility, Post Acute/Long Term Care Facility : Rehabilitation Ambulatory Care : Ambulatory Surgery Center (ASC), Hospital/Acute Care Facility, Post Acute/Long Term Care Facility : Nursing Home/Skilled Nursing Facility, Post Acute/Long Term Care Facility : Rehabilitation Numerator Statement Patients or their caregiver(s) who received a transition record (and with whom a review of all included information was documented) at the time of discharge including, at a minimum, all of the following elements: Inpatient Care Reason for inpatient admission, AND Major procedures and tests performed during inpatient stay and summary of results, AND Principal diagnosis at discharge Post-Discharge/ Patient Self-Management Current medication list, AND Studies pending at discharge (eg, laboratory, radiological), AND Patient instructions Advance Care Plan Advance directives or surrogate decision maker documented OR Documented reason for not providing advance care plan Patients for whom a transition record was transmitted to the facility or primary physician or other health care professional designated for follow- up care within 24 hours of discharge
+Transition Record with Specified Elements Received by Discharged Patients (Discharges from an Inpatient Facility to Home/Self Care or Any Other Site of Care) Timely Transmission of Transition Record (Discharges from an Inpatient Facility to Home/Self Care or Any Other Site of Care) Received by Discharged Patients (Emergency Department Discharges to Ambulatory Care [Home/Self Care] or Home Health Care) Steward American Medical Association - Physician Consortium for Performance Improvement American Medical Association - Physician Consortium for Performance Improvement American Medical Association - Physician Consortium for Performance Improvement Description Percentage of patients, regardless of age, discharged from an inpatient facility (eg, hospital inpatient or observation, skilled nursing facility, or rehabilitation facility) to home or any other site of care, or their caregiver(s), who received a transition record (and with whom a review of all included information was documented) at the time of discharge including, at a minimum, all of the specified elements Percentage of patients, regardless of age, discharged from an inpatient facility (eg, hospital inpatient or observation, skilled nursing facility, or rehabilitation facility) to home or any other site of care for whom a transition record was transmitted to the facility or primary physician or other health care professional designated for follow-up care within 24 hours of discharge Percentage of patients, regardless of age, discharged from an emergency department (ED) to ambulatory care or home health care, or their caregiver(s), who received a transition record at the time of ED discharge including, at a minimum, all of the specified elements Type Process Process Process Data Source Administrative claims, Electronic Clinical Data: Electronic Health Record, Paper Records See attached data collection tool.
+Attachment 0647_AMA PCPI_CARETRANS TransitionRecordINPT_DataCollectionTool.p df Administrative claims, Electronic Clinical Data: Electronic Health Record, Paper Records See attached data collection tool.
+Attachment 0649_AMA PCPI_CARETRANS TransitionRecordEDDisch_DataCollectionTo ol.pdf Level Facility, Integrated Delivery System Facility, Integrated Delivery System Facility, Integrated Delivery System Setting Ambulatory Care: Ambulatory Surgery Center (ASC), Hospital/Acute Care Facility, Post Acute/Long Term Care Facility: Nursing Home/Skilled Nursing Facility, Post Acute/Long Term Care Facility: Rehabilitation Ambulatory Care: Ambulatory Surgery Center (ASC), Hospital/Acute Care Facility, Post Acute/Long Term Care Facility: Nursing Home/Skilled Nursing Facility, Post Acute/Long Term Care Facility: Rehabilitation Ambulatory Care : Clinic/Urgent Care, Hospital/Acute Care Facility Numerator Statement Patients or their caregiver(s) who received a transition record (and with whom a review of all included information was documented) at the time of discharge including, at a minimum, all of the following elements: Patients or their caregiver(s) who received a transition record at the time of emergency department (ED) discharge including, at a minimum, all of the following elements: Major procedures and tests